mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 Even though /r/homelab may never respect me, on my next build, I'm planning to return to consumer hardware.

 The biggest advantage I see with server components is that they have [better compatibility with server software](/building-a-vm-homelab-2017/#installing-a-host-os).
 Back in 2017, I [couldn't install ESXi until I disabled multithreading](/building-a-vm-homelab-2017/#also-ran-esxi-65), degrading performance substantially.
-But that was a limitation with the Linux kernel, and later updates [fixed that](https://www.pcworld.com/article/3176323/kernel-410-gives-linux-support-for-zen-multithreading.html).
+But that was a limitation in the Linux kernel, and later updates [fixed it](https://www.pcworld.com/article/3176323/kernel-410-gives-linux-support-for-zen-multithreading.html).

-Server hardware commands a premium because of their increased reliability.
-For production workflows, this premium is often worthwhile, but it doesn't make sense for a development server.
+Server hardware commands a premium because of its greater reliability.
+For user-facing services, this quality is important, but it matters much less on a development server.
 An occasional crash or bit flip on a dev server shouldn't ruin your day.

 ### Consider the full cost of dual-CPU